A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p)

 \subsection{$L$-groups}

-We now review the construction of $L$-groups for the group $\textnormal{U}(1,1)(\qpp/\qp)$.
-For general references on $L$-groups, the reader should consult \cite{Bo79}; for the specific case of unitary groups, see Appendix A of \cite{BC09}, \cite{Mi11}, or Section 1.8 of \cite{Ro90}.
+We now review the definition of the $L$-group of $G = \textnormal{U}(1,1)(\qpp/\qp)$.
+For the general construction of $L$-groups, the reader should consult \cite{Bo79}; for the specific case of unitary groups, see Appendix A of \cite{BC09}, \cite{Mi11}, or Section 1.8 of \cite{Ro90}.